imperva/terraform-provider-dsfhub/website/docs/index.md

 * `dsfhub_token` - (Required) The [DSF API Token](https://docs.imperva.com/bundle/v4.13-sonar-user-guide/page/84555.htm) for API operations.
 You can retrieve this from the DSF management hub console.
 Can be set via `DSFHUB_TOKEN` shell [environment variable](https://en.wikipedia.org/wiki/Environment_variable).
 * `insecure_ssl` - (Optional) The boolean flag that instructs the provider to allow for insecure SSL API calls to a DSF Hub instance to support tests against instances with self-signed certificates.
 Can be set via `INSECURE_SSL` shell [environment variable](https://en.wikipedia.org/wiki/Environment_variable).
 * `sync_type` - (Optional) Determines whether to sync asset creation/update operations with the Agentless gateways.
 Defaults to SYNC_GW_BLOCKING.
 Can be set via `SYNC_TYPE` shell [environment variable](https://en.wikipedia.org/wiki/Environment_variable).
 Available values:
   - SYNC_GW_BLOCKING: The operation is synchronous and blocks until all gateways have been updated.
+This means that, if syncing the assets to Agentless Gateways fails, the provider will throw an error and not continue.
+This may result in a difference between the state of which Terraform is aware and the assets that were actually imported.
   - SYNC_GW_NON_BLOCKING: The operation is asynchronous and returns immediately.
-Use this option if the asset sync is expected to fail (e.g., an Agentless Gateway being down).
   - DO_NOT_SYNC_GW: The operation is synchronous and does not update the gateways.

 For example,